Subscribe to AppGini tips and tutorials using your favorite RSS news reader by clicking the link to the right.

 Implementing filters in the generated code

 In many AppGini applications, we'd like users to view only a subset of data rather than viewing all the records of a table.
-For example, in orders table, we might want users to view the orders as of 1/1/2009 only.
+For example, in the orders table, we might want users to view the orders as of 1/1/2009 only.
 To do so, we'd write the PHP code for filtering the orders table by date as follows.

 /* filter 1 code*/